In This Course

 In This Lecture

+In the previous video, we learned running the 2nd automation test of the page objects in test automation course.
 In this video, we are going through the process of implementing the IsAt method.

-Selenium Tutorial – Implementing the IsAt Method
+Implementing the IsAt Method

 So another we have implemented the student dashboard page.
 Let’s go ahead and implement that method which is all that we have left to implement in order to finish the test.
 There is at method.
 It’s going to tell us that we are actually on the correct page.
 And that the correct page is actually loaded.
 So I’m going to utilize my ID in order to create this method.
 Inside of the user interaction course page my T provides the code template for me and I just need to implement it.